yashk2810/jekyll-now/_posts/2017-7-10-Image Captioning using InceptionV3 and Beam Search.md

 ![final_model](https://raw.githubusercontent.com/yashk2810/yashk2810.github.io/master/images/final_model.jpg "final_model")

+* The optimizer used was RMSprop.

 * I trained the model using the VGG-16 extracted features for about 50 epochs and got a loss value of **2.77**.

 * After training the model using the InceptionV3 extracted features for about 35 epochs and got a loss value of **2.8876**.
-  * I trained this model for another 10 models and the loss value was not a
+  * I trained this model for another 15 epochs and the loss value was not going below 2.88.
+  * I tried learning rate annealing, changing the optimizer, changing the model, the embedding size and almost every other hyperparameter.

 ## Predictions